 Fear of retaliation is the #1 reason employees suffer sexual harassment in silence.
-Especially when dealing with supervisor harassment in New York City, harassed employees don’t want to lose their jobs, suffer a demotion, or make a situation worse by filing a claim against someone else for harassment.
-Most workers know there are laws in place protecting them from sexual harassment, but they don’t realize that there are also laws protecting them from retaliation.
-If you or someone you know is facing sexual harassment at work, don’t let fear of negative consequence stop you from speaking out.
+Especially when dealing with manager harassment in New York City, harassed employees don’t want to lose their jobs, suffer a demotion, or make a situation worse by filing a claim against someone else for harassment.
+Most workers know there are laws in place protecting them from workplace harassment, but they don’t realize that there are also laws protecting them from retaliation.
+If you or someone you know is facing sexual harassment at work, don’t let the fear of negative consequences stop you from speaking out.
 Hiring a New York City workplace retaliation lawyer can help protect those rights.

 Retaliation refers to any type of punishment an employee faces for engaging in an activity that the law protects.
 For example, Title VII of the Civil Rights Act states that an employee has the right to file a claim or complaint about an employer who’s offensive or abusive, nationwide.
 If a worker was within his rights to file the claim and the employer cut his hours because of it, this is retaliation.

 Retaliation can be obvious, such as a negative job action that affects the victim.
 This can include demotion, termination, salary reduction, disciplinary actions, or shift reassignment.
 However, retaliation in the New York City workplace can also be subtle, such as a supervisor ignoring you in employee meetings or leaving you out of workplace activities.
-The courts can view any negative action or conduct you experience because of reporting sexual harassment as retaliation.
+The courts can view any negative action or conduct your experience because of reporting harassment or discrimination in the workplace as retaliation.

 There are multiple laws that protect your rights as a harassed employee in New York City.
-Title VII expressly prohibits retaliation when employees complain about sexual harassment or discrimination.
+Title VII expressly prohibits retaliation when employees complain about sexual harassment or discrimination (based on age, gender, sexual orientation, race, or any other protected characteristics).
 This includes internal complaints to a department within the company as well as external complaints to agencies such as the Equal Employment Opportunity Commission (EEOC) or to an attorney.
 Even if an investigation shows the claim is unfounded, the employer can’t retaliate.